Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Gait Generation with the Integrated Framework

+While the objective function can be arbitrarily defined, we intentionally select ours to be the mechanical cost of transport (mCoT), $\Phi_{\text{mCoT}} = \int \frac{P(t)}{mgv}dt$, since prior work has found it to yield natural and efficient locomotion \cite{hereid20163d}.

-\newsubsec{Optimization Constraints} The first four constraints (C1-C4) of our framework are standard to the HZD method.
-The remaining constraints (C5-C12) enforce the muscle dynamics presented in Sec. \ref{sec: musclemodel}, and are explicitly defined as: \begin{ruledtable} {\textbf{ Muscle Model Constraints:}}
+The first four constraints (C1-C4) of our framework are standard to the HZD method: C1 enforces the closed-loop dynamics of the system; C2 enforces the impact-invariance conditions described by Eq. \ref{eq: impact-invariance}; C3 constrains the decision variables as $X_{\text{min}} \preceq X \preceq X_{\text{max}}$; and C4 enforces real world constraints such as contact constraints, as well as joint and torque limits.
+The remaining constraints (C5-C12) are muscle model constraints, explicitly defined as: \begin{ruledtable} {\textbf{ Muscle Model Constraints:}}

-\end{ruledtable} where $i = {1,\dots,10}$ denotes a specific muscle out of the ten muscles we consider, illustrated in Fig. \ref{fig:model}.
+\end{ruledtable} where $i = {1,\dots,10}$ denotes a specific muscle out of the ten muscles we consider, illustrated in Fig. \ref{fig:model}b.
 These muscles consist of seven muscles on the intact leg (hamstring (HAM), glutes (GLU), hip flexor (HFL), gastrocnemius (GAS), vastus (VAS), soleus (SOL), tibialis anterior (TA)), and three muscles on the prosthetic leg (HAM, GLU, HFL).

-The first four muscular constraints (C5-C8) can be interpreted as dynamic constraints acting on each MTU.
+The first four muscular constraints (C5-C8) can be interpreted as dynamic and kinematics constraints acting on each MTU.
 The final four constraints (C9-C12) ensure that the actual human joint torque is equal to the sum of individual muscle torques.
 Depending on whether it is an extensor or flexor muscle, the torque is either applied towards the positive or negative direction.
 Note that since the HAM muscle span both the hip and knee joints, we use $u_m^{(1h)}$ and $u_m^{(1k)}$ to denote the torque HAM has on the these two joints respectively.
 Similarly, we use $u_m^{(4k)}$ and $u_m^{(4a)}$ to denote the knee and ankle joint torques resulting by GAS muscle.
 The explicit calculation can be found in Eq. \ref{eq: musctorque} with different reference angles in Eq. \ref{eq: leverarm}.